BMW X1 Review 2025

 There are various BMW X1 trim levels to choose from, ranging from the entry-level X1 Sport to the mid-spec xLine and range-topping M Sport.
 Obviously, the BMW X1 M Sport is ultra-desirable, but it soon starts to get quite expensive and doesn't really add any essential kit.
 Be careful with the option packs, too, as the BMW X1 can soon start to cost quite a lot of money.

 There's also a wide range of engines available in the BMW X1, including petrol, diesel, plug-in hybrid and even pure-electric power.
-The latter is badged the BMW iX1 (hit the link to read our review), while the plug-in hybrids ought to be very cheap to run thanks to their impressive electric range.
+The latter is badged the BMW iX1 (hit the link to read our review), while the plug-in hybrids ought to be very cheap to run thanks to their impressive electric ranges.
 The most powerful petrols and diesels are offered with mild-hybrid tech, too, boosting both efficiency and performance.

 Looking for the old model?
 You'll want our BMW X1 (2015-2022) review.